turbot/guardrails-samples/calculated_policies/aws_vpc_unallocated_ip_approved_usage/README.md

-git # AWS VPC ElasticIP - approve the usage based on the existence of association id
+# AWS VPC ElasticIP - approve the usage based on the existence of association id

 ## Use case